 Speaking about the visit, Charlie Mack, CEO of Extern, said: “We are tremendously honoured to have The Duke and Duchess of Cambridge visit Extern today to learn more about the life-changing work which goes on at our Roscor Youth Village.
 Childhood should be a safe, happy, and precious time, but unfortunately, when things go wrong at home, or in care, it is often children who feel the brunt.
 That’s where Roscor makes a difference.
 While here, children feel safe, and through world-class specialist social care interventions we help them build resilience and empower them to plot a brighter future for themselves.
 Extern applauds the work Their Royal Highnesses are undertaking to raise awareness about the many challenges which children still face in our society today, including around mental health and wellbeing.
 Extern is committed to transforming lives, and here at Roscor, providing children with the opportunity to discover strengths and abilities they never knew they had is a vital part of that vision.
 It was a joy to see their Royal Highnesses share our vision in their genuine interest and engagement with everyone at Roscor today.”

-The £159.95 jacket is described as,”Perfect for adding warmth on those chillier days, the Women’s Barbour Longshore Quilted Jacket has been designed with style and practicality in mind to keep you looking your best and feeling cosy whether you are out in the town or country.
-The Longshore boasts a chevron quilted design, with detailing at the waist to offer you not only an on-trend feel, but also a figure flattering look that you are sure to love.
+The £159.95 jacket is described as, “Perfect for adding warmth on those chillier days, the Women’s Barbour Longshore Quilted Jacket has been designed with style and practicality in mind to keep you looking your best and feeling cosy whether you are out in the town or country.
+The Longshore boasts a chevron quilted design, with detailing at the waist to offer you not only an on-trend feel but also a figure-flattering look that you are sure to love.
 For ease of movement and added comfort, there are stretch panels to the sides of the jacket.
 Boasting a full zip that fastens up to a funnel neckline, this jacket is sure to keep those cool winds at bay, with the two front zip fasten pockets providing the ideal place to store your personal essentials whilst you are out and about.
-Place over your favourite Barbour sweater to complete your fashion forward look with ease”.
+Place over your favourite Barbour sweater to complete your fashion-forward look with ease”.

 Underneath the jacket, Duchess was wearing Ralph Lauren Joy Cricket Jumper.
 Huge thanks to lovely Lauren Parkinson on twitter for the id.
-The €139, its colour is described as mascarpone cream, knitted sweater has vee-neckline with blue and red stipes on neckline, hemline and cuffs.
+The €139, its colour is described as mascarpone cream, the knitted sweater has vee-neckline with blue and red stripes on neckline, hemline and cuffs.
 The sweater is not available anymore.

 The £80.00 trainers are described as, “Upgrade your workouts in these lightweight trainers.
 Ideal for studio workouts with a comfortable bootie construction and a stretch heel with loop for easy slip-on.
 Fresh Foam engineered cushioning helps you run freely without sacrificing a soft landing”.

-Earlier this week it was reported that Duke and Duchess has spent last week that was the half-term break for Prince George and Princess charlotte, in Norfolk at their country residence Anmer Hall.
+Earlier this week it was reported that Duke and Duchess have spent last week that was the half-term break for Prince George and Princess Charlotte, in Norfolk at their country residence Anmer Hall.
 Rebecca English reported that Duchess took George and Charlotte to a luxury spa on Tuesday.
 From her article, “Wearing a maroon swimsuit, she tried to blend in amongst relaxing couples but onlookers quickly spotted the family during their half-hour splash about.
-Kate apparently organised swimming races for the children and afterwards they practised little dives off the side.
+Kate apparently organised swimming races for the children and afterwards, they practised little dives off the side.
 The royal trio then all went into the sauna and steam room.
 Apparently George, naturally, won all the races.
 They said: ‘He was swimming front like a dog paddle style and jumping in from a squatting position the side.
 Charlotte was doing sitting dives.
 She was squatting on the side with her arms up in dive position, she kept saying “Look mummy I’m diving in”.
 Kate was very encouraging.
 At one point George went under and Kate had to grab him, he became a bit tearful and clung to her but then he soon went off again.’
-Neither the little prince and princess had arm bands on and were ‘super confidant’ in the water.
+Neither the little prince and princess had armbands on and were ‘super confidant’ in the water.